ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

 ### Task 5b: Test GET Request

-Let's test the HTTP route policy with a GET request:
+Let's test the HTTP route policy with a GET request.
+With our ConfigMap properly mounted, the backend should now serve the HTML content we defined:

 ```bash
 # Test the route policy with GET